The Chagos saga is not over

 The first reason is the vexed problem of resettlement of forcibly displaced Chaggosians who may find it difficult to return despite the promises in the agreement.
 Apart from the issues of infrastructure and cost, what will come in the way of sustainable resettlement of a few thousand Chaggosians who may want to return is economic livelihood.
 By declaring the area around Chagos a Marine Protected Area, lucrative economic activities including fishing may be restricted.

 Fourth, the Indian involvement.
 India has for decades supported Mauritius’ claim to sovereignty over Chagos archipelago.
 While a shared history of British colonisation may have provided the emotional impetus for promoting decolonisation in the Indian Ocean region, India has been acutely aware of the strategic significance of the Chagos archipelago.
 While neither India nor Mauritius have confirmed, various media reports, including a detailed investigation by Al Jazeera have pointed out how India has constructed an airstrip and other infrastructure for military purposes in Agaléga island about 1100 kilometres from Port Louis.
-As analyst Samuel Bashfield has argued, India has historically avoided ‘abstained from utilizing Diego Garcia’ and other islands in the Chagos archipelago over concerns that such attempts would lead to ‘accusations of double standards, and upset close relations with Mauritius.’
-But by settling the sovereignty tussle in favour of Mauritius, the agreement opens up possibilities for India to work with the US for accessing Diego Garcia as well as building Indian facilities (for maritime surveillance, for instance) in the outer islands of the Chagos archipelago.
+As analyst Samuel Bashfield has argued, India has historically “abstained from utilizing Diego Garcia” and other islands in the Chagos archipelago over concerns that such attempts would lead to “accusations of double standards, and upset close relations with Mauritius.”
+But by settling the sovereignty tussle in favour of Mauritius, the agreement opens up possibilities for India to work with the US for accessing Diego Garcia as well as building Indian facilities (such as for maritime surveillance) in the outer islands of the Chagos archipelago.
 Concerned about the increasing involvement of China in the Indian Ocean littoral states, an effort by India to have a presence in Chagos would fit in the decade-long trend of India attempting to expand its footprint in the region to counter China’s expansion.

 Questions: some settled, some still open

 The Mauritius-UK agreement is — notwithstanding the continuation of the Chagos saga — a positive step that addresses the unfinished business of 1960's decolonisation in the Indian Ocean region.
 For Mauritius, it is a clear win despite not getting hold of Diego Garcia.
-Mauritius succeeding after a decades-long struggle against a colonial power by effectively employing international law and normative power sets an example for small island states not just in the Indian Ocean region and the Pacific.
+Mauritius succeeding after a decades-long struggle against a colonial power by effectively employing international law and normative power sets an example for small island states globally.
 The agreement also settles a thorny issue for the US — continued operation of a military base in a colonial possession has hurt the US’ push for a rules-based order in the Indo-Pacific.
 It had been hypocritical on part of the US to squat over Diego Garcia while at the same time target China over what the latter does in the South China Sea and elsewhere.

 Author